slippyex/ym2149-rs/crates/ym2149-arkos-replayer/README.md

-# Arkos Replayer
+# ym2149-arkos-replayer

-Rust bindings for **Arkos Tracker 2 & 3** songs.
-This crate understands the .aks XML format, builds a multi-PSG timeline, and offers a high-level [`ArkosPlayer`](src/player.rs) that can be embedded in desktop tools, Bevy apps, or audio export pipelines.
+Native Rust implementation of **Arkos Tracker 2 & 3** playback (no C++ bindings).
+This crate parses `.aks` tracker projects, builds a multi-PSG timeline, and exposes a high-level [`ArkosPlayer`](src/player.rs) for desktop tools, Bevy apps, audio exports, and the wasm/CLI stacks.

 > **What is Arkos Tracker?**
 > A modern, cross-platform tracker for YM2149/AY-3-8910 chips with all